MicrosoftDocs/visualstudio-docs/docs/debugger/finding-memory-leaks-using-the-crt-library.md

 1. In the **Watch** window, type `_crtBreakAlloc` in the **Name** column.

-   If you are using the multithreaded DLL version of the CRT library (the /MD option), add the context operator: `{,,ucrtbased.dll}_crtBreakAlloc`
+   If you're using the multithreaded DLL version of the CRT library (the /MD option), add the context operator: `{,,ucrtbased.dll}_crtBreakAlloc`

 1. Press **Enter**.